Policies for rockandwater.net mailing lists

 The most common problems are:

-1. HTML-formatted email.
-Majordomo doesn't understand HTML; neither do most well-designed mail clients.
+1. Sending HTML-formatted email to Mailman.
+Mailman doesn't understand HTML; neither do most well-designed mail clients.
 You'll need to configure YOUR client to stop generating mail in HTML and to generate it in ASCII only.

 You should do this anyway -- sending HTML-formatted mail is very rude, unless the recipient has specifically asked for it (and has a client that understands it).
-It's also wasteful: it adds 300-500% to the size of your messages without adding any content.
+It's also wasteful: it adds 200-2000% to the size of your messages without adding any useful content.
+See a note about HTML below for more details.

-2. The inclusion of extra text.
-Majordomo understands a limited set of commands; it doesn't understand English text ("thanks") or your signature (with your address/phone/etc.) or anything else.
-When issuing commands to majordomo, don't include ANYTHING in the message except the commands.
+2. Including extra text.
+Mailman understands a limited set of commands; it doesn't understand English text ("thanks") or your signature (with your address/phone/etc.) or anything else.
+When issuing commands to Mailman, don't include ANYTHING in the message except the commands.
+Note: if you happen to use an Internet service that forcibly appends advertising to every one of your messages, you might need to contact the list's owner and have them manually intervene.

 Sending messages to the list

-Messages addressed to mailinglist@rockandwater.net (where mailinglist should be replaced with the list you're sending to) will be delivered to all list members, including yourself.
-Note that you must be a member of a list in order to send messages to it.
+Messages addressed to listname@rockandwater.net (where listname should be replaced with actual name of the list you're sending to) will be delivered to all list members, including yourself.
+Note that you must be a member of a list in order to send messages to it: messages from non-members may be rejected or held for moderator approval.

 Normal rules of mailing list etiquette apply.
 If you don't know these rules, please take the time to learn them before participating in this or any other mailing list.